Phileosopher/commonplace/language.md

 APPLICATION: All good language uses poetry to make it more aesthetically pleasing and easier to digest.

 When speaking, each sound represents a syllable (e.g., "ah", "em"), and a combination of syllables creates a "word", which represents a complete idea.
-Vowel sounds link a word together (e.g., a, e, i), and consonants provide more of the [story](stories.md) about how the word makes us [feel](mind-feelings.md).
+Vowel sounds link a word together (e.g., a, e, i), and consonants provide more of the [story](stories-why.md) about how the word makes us [feel](mind-feelings.md).

 Every letter, word, and phrase is a [symbol](symbols.md) that represents both as an [idea](values.md) of its own and as a relationship to other ideas.
 Each idea comes with unique [images](people-image-why.md) and [feelings](mind-feelings.md) as we interpret it in our minds.

+These symbolic associations always have a central basis they hinge on.
+That basis ends up always being a word, and frames the beginning of the [story](stories.md) being conveyed.

 In languages like English, each character has an abstract meaning that only forms [ideas](values.md) when they're assembled into words.
 In other languages (e.g., Eastern languages like Chinese), the letter itself has a clearer meaning.

 Written and spoken language are *not* the same language, and run parallel to one another in any [culture](people-culture.md).
 They're connected directly with each other, though, so we tend to treat them as one singular codex.

 The ideas of a word are *not* simple.
-Each word often contains *dozens* of associations that form into a [story](stories.md).
+Each word often contains *dozens* of associations that form into a [story](stories-why.md).
 These stories include [ideas](values.md), [feelings](mind-feelings.md), many [implications](people-image-why.md), and even *more* of the same from other words' relationship to those ideas.

 Until we reach [adulthood](maturity.md), every letter and word is passed on to us from our [culture](people-culture.md) and imbued with [implications](mind-feelings.md).
 When we get older, we predominantly use [logic](logic.md) to [understand](understanding.md) secondary languages (including [writing](language-writing.md)) instead of [intuition](mind-feelings.md).